 Any organization that self-reports a hazing or organization misconduct behavior to an appropriate College official shall be given the opportunity to change those behaviors without immediate threat of being charged with a violation of this regulation.
 An organization that self-reports shall identify those individuals responsible for the hazing or organization misconduct behaviors.
-If evidence is presented in subsequent semesters that hazing or organization may be held responsible for past behaviors.
+If evidence is presented in subsequent semesters that hazing or organization misconduct behaviors have continued within the organization, that organization may be held responsible for past behaviors.